This article is about guiding you through the creation of aggregated events.

 - Select the Aggregated events to create based on the recommendation of the frequency analysis

 - Frequency analysis

-The frequency analysis graph helps to identify the optimal number(s) of occurrences which allows distinguishing the people who are more likely to convert than the ones who are less likely to convert, based on the aggregation you’ve selected.
+The frequency analysis graph helps to identify the optimal number(s) of occurrences that distinguishes the people who are more likely to convert than the ones who are less likely to convert, based on the aggregation you’ve selected.
 The recommendation will be to create aggregated event(s) for those optimal number(s) of occurrences.
 The optimal number(s) of occurrences have the highest correlation strength factor.